corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/corda-configuration-file.md

 * `runMigration`
   Boolean on whether to run the database migration scripts at startup.
 In production   please keep it false.
-For more information please check :doc:`database-management`.
+For more information please check [Database management scripts](database-management.md).
 If migration is not run, on startup, the node will   check if it's running on the correct database version.
   The property is used only when a node runs against a database other than H2, and it's   replaced by the `initialiseSchema` property for other databases.

   *Default:* false